-- a) World Championships will be held every two years and should last no longer than 7 to 12 days from opening to closing ceremonies. - b) A National Airsports Control, or other legal entity, which has applied to be host and organiser will be entrusted with the organisation of World Championships pending approval by CIVA. - c) The organisers will provide conditions for entry and participation for any national FAI member aero club on equal rights basis, and will carry out the World Championships on the basis of the decisions and rules of the FAI. - d) Each NAC will be notified by the organiser, not later than 6 months before the beginning of the championships, of any general organisational conditions such as time, place, travel and visa formalities, entry forms, entry deadline, etc. - e) CIVA shall decide at the meeting which precedes a World Championships which FAI language(s) shall be used as the working language(s) both orally and in writing for all purposes for the duration of the championships.
+- a) World Championships will be held every two years and should last 7 to 12 days from opening to closing ceremonies. - b) A National Airsport Control (NAC), or other legal entity1, which has applied to be host and Organiser will be entrusted with the organisation of World Championships pending approval by CIVA. - c) The Organiser will provide conditions for entry and participation for any NAC on equal rights basis, and will carry out the World Championships on the basis of the decisions and rules of the FAI. - d) Each NAC will be notified by the Organiser, not later than 6 months before the beginning of the championships, of any general organisational conditions such as time, place, travel and visa formalities, entry forms, entry deadline, etc. - e) CIVA shall decide at the meeting which precedes a World Championships which FAI language(s) shall be used as the working language(s) both orally and in writing for all purposes for the duration of the championships.